-Where students make less than expected progress for their age and individual circumstances despite high quality teaching, the subject teacher and/or tutor will liaise with the SENCO in order to assess the student for SEN. At this stage a student might be placed, in discussion with parents, on the school's Additional Needs Register.
+Where students make less than expected progress for their age and individual circumstances despite high quality teaching, the subject teacher and/or tutor will liaise with the SENCO in order to assess the student for SEN. At this stage a student might be placed, in discussion with parents, on the school's SEN register as a Concern.

 This is an informal category for students who are receiving advisory input from the Learning Support Faculty.
 The SENCO or another member of the Learning Support Faculty will work with subject teachers to develop strategies to support classroom teaching.

-Monitoring and evaluating the success of the education provided for students with SEND
+Monitoring and Evaluating the Success of the Education Provided for Students with SEND

-- The school, including the governing body, is committed to regular and systematic evaluation of the effectiveness of its work. - The school employs a series of methods to gather data for analysis including: - Student voice - Observation of teaching and learning walks, carried out by the Leadership Group, SENCo and Governors - Analysis of the attainment and achievement of different groups of students with SEND - GCSE results - Post 16 destinations of students with SEND - The views of parents and the students at Parents' Evenings and Parent Consultation Surgeries - Maintenance of assessment records that illustrate progress over time - Regular meetings between SENCO and YLMs, Senior Curriculum Leaders, Behaviour Centre staff and Teaching Assistants - Whole school and subject evaluation on progress of the School Improvement Plan - Following the collection of data, the school reports annually upon its successes and identifies aspects for future development.
+The school, including the governing body, is committed to regular and systematic evaluation of the effectiveness of its work

+The school employs a series of methods to gather data for analysis including:

+- Student voice - Observation of teaching and learning walks, carried out by the Leadership Group, SENCo and Governors - Analysis of the attainment and achievement of different groups of students with SEND - GCSE results - Post 16 destinations of students with SEND - The views of parents and the students at Parents' Evenings and Parent Consultation Surgeries - Maintenance of assessment records that illustrate progress over time - Regular meetings between SENCO and HOHs, Senior Curriculum Leaders, Behaviour Centre staff and Teaching Assistants - Whole school and subject evaluation on progress of the School Improvement Plan

+Following the collection of data, the school reports annually on its successes and identifies aspects for future development.